Judith Dvorkin

 Judith Dvorkin (22 April 1928 – 24 July 1995) was an American composer and librettist.
 She also used the pseudonym Judy Spencer.

 Dvorkin was born in New York.
-She studied music at Barnard College with Otto Luening and at Columbia University with Luening and Elliott Carter.
-She continued her studies in seminars with Roger Sessions at the University of California at Berkeley.
+She received a bachelor's degree in music at Barnard College, where her teachers included Otto Luening.
+She received a master's degree from Columbia University, where her teachers included Luening, Douglas Moore, and Elliott Carter.
+She continued her studies in seminars with Roger Sessions at the University of California at Berkeley, and with jazz pianist Teddy Wilson.

+She wrote lyrics for 23 songs for the Captain Kangaroo television program, which Earl Rose set to music.
+Other collaborators included Norris Turney, Jimmy Rowles, Paul Rosner, and Dick Chodosh.
+Most of her manuscripts and papers are archived at the New York Public Library's American Music Center.

 Works

-Dvorkin is known for chamber opera and theater works, but also composes vocal and instrumental works.
+Dvorkin is known for chamber opera and theater works, but also composed vocal and instrumental works.
 Selected works include: